Zverev follows up win over Djokovic with Olympic gold

 Combined with a series of backhand winners from Zverev that landed just inside the lines, Khachanov grew frustrated to the point that he slammed a ball high into the mostly empty stands between serves with Zverev ahead 5-0 in the third.

-While the heat was again a factor with the temperature at 90 degrees F (32 degrees C) and a heat index of 99 degrees F (37 degrees C), Zverev finished off the match so quickly — in his 79 minutes — that it wasn’t really a factor.
+While the heat was again a factor with the temperature at 90 degrees F (32 degrees C) and a heat index of 99 degrees F (37 degrees C), Zverev finished off the match so quickly — in 79 minutes — that it didn’t really make an impact.

 When it was over — after a big serve out wide on his first match point led to an error from Khachanov — Zverev went face-down on the court and cried.